Do Seafood Allergies Cause Stomach Cramps?

 Other Symptoms

 Stomach cramps will not be the only symptom resulting from a seafood allergy.
 If you only experience cramping without any other symptoms, you may have an intolerance towards certain seafood.
-Talk with your doctor for a proper diagnosis.
-Other symptoms that may develop include: hives, tingling in the mouth, lips or throat, facial swelling, eczema, general itching, nausea, vomiting, diarrhea, wheezing, difficulty breathing, coughing and nasal congestion.
+Other symptoms that may develop include hives, tingling in the mouth, lips or throat, facial swelling, skin rashes, general itching, nausea, vomiting, diarrhea, wheezing, difficulty breathing, coughing and nasal congestion.

 Treatment

 The most effective treatment for a seafood allergy is to avoid seafood altogether.
-The Food Allergy Initiative states that food manufacturers are required by law to state if a pre-packaged food contains fish.
+Food manufacturers are required by law to state if a pre-packaged food contains fish or seafood, or is processed in a facility that may contaminate certain food items.
 Read all product labels before eating anything and ask your server when eating out about allergens in the entrees.
 If you accidentally eat seafood, there's nothing you can do to treat stomach cramps, aside from drinking plenty of water, lying down and waiting for your body to eliminate the seafood proteins.